-It is the mission of the school counseling program at Poplar Grove to work collaboratively with faculty/staff, students, families and community members to help meet the academic, personal/social and career preparation needs of ALL students.
-It is our hope that by following the State of Tennessee standards, all students will be academically prepared, well adjusted members of society, lifelong learners and productive citizens.
+It is the mission of the school counseling program at Poplar Grove Elementary to work collaboratively with faculty/staff, students, families, and community members to help meet the academic, personal/social and career preparation needs of ALL students.
+It is our hope that by following the State of Tennessee standards, all students will be academically prepared, well-adjusted members of society, lifelong learners, and productive citizens.

 - All students* can achieve.

 - All students* need, deserve and must be provided with a quality education.

 - All students* need, deserve and must be provided with the support and guidance of caring, knowledgeable and skilled adults throughout their educational experience in order to ensure success.

 - Quality comprehensive school counseling programs are vital to the overall success of all students*, schools and communities.